 How ZoneSavvy Works

-ZoneSavvy's algorithm sorts through tons of data to bring you valuable real estate insights.
+ZoneSavvy's patent-pending algorithm sorts through tons of data to bring you valuable real estate insights.
 ZoneSavvy identifies anomalies in the Supply-and-Demand of businesses in an area.
 These anomalies are opportunities that a savvy business can profit from.

 For the "Find the Right Tenant for a Property" search, ZoneSavvy looks at the neighborhood that you're interested in and determines how that neighborhood differs from other neighborhoods with the same classification.
 For example, if other neighborhoods with the same classification have an average of five nail salons, then ZoneSavvy assumes that five is the ideal number of nail salons for that type of neighborhood.
 It then calculates the optimal number of each type of business for the neighborhood.
 Using these calculations, ZoneSavvy determines which types of businesses are popular in similar neighborhoods and are under-represented in the neighborhood that you're interested in.
 The ZoneSavvy system then recommends the types of businesses that are most likely to succeed in that location.